 Stenography, Interpretation, Videography etc.

-The Embassy and Consulate do not supply and cannot arrange interpreters, court reporters, video crews and the like.
-Follow the links below for services which you can contact independently to arrange for your support needs.
-The U.S Embassy and Consulate do not endorse or recommend any particular service, but provide these lists for informational purposes only.
+We do not supply and cannot arrange for interpreters, court reporters, videographers, etc. Please use the links below for services that you can contract independently.
+We do not endorse or recommend any particular service, but provide these lists for informational purposes only.
 Other providers may also be available.